FreeRADIUS/freeradius-server/CODE_OF_CONDUCT.md

 Another source of problematic behavior is participants who believe that as the experts, we can answer any and all questions about all possible technologies which interact with FreeRADIUS.
-That expectation is unfortunatley impossible.
+That expectation is unfortunately impossible.
 When that expectation turns to entitlement and anger, it becomes unacceptable behaviour.

 The following behaviours are also unacceptable within our community: